 Who am I?

-I am Lisa Jarmina, an adventurous outdoor person and writer who loves nature, science, languages and photography.
+I am Lisa Jarmina, an adventurous outdoor person and writer who loves nature, science, languages, travel and photography.

 With 26, I finished my Master’s Degree in English Literature and Japanese Studies and started to travel the world.
 I was born and raised in Germany, but I was always curious to see what else there is out there in this big, diverse world.